JurgenCox/perseus-plugin-programming/scripts/README.md

 First follow the [`Plugin Interop` installation instructions](https://github.com/jdrudolph/PluginInterop/) and add `PluginInterop.dll` to your Perseus installation.
-The next steps depend on the scriting language you intend to use.
+The next steps depend on the scrpiting language you intend to use.

 ### Python